Devking/HelpfulGuides/HerokuDeployment.md

 ```

 First Heroku will look for a `PROCFILE`, and if one is not found, it will run the `start` script specified in `package.json`.

+The [Express Generator](https://expressjs.com/en/starter/generator.html) script will create and designate an appropriate `start` script, so you won't need to create any extra files or write any extra code (beyond specifying a Node version) to deploy.

 Follow the steps in [Heroku Setup](#Heroku-Setup) above to test locally and deploy.